Modifying your BMI guideline – Add new language

 Do this for all necessary terms.
 Here we have left the text and description of the gt0004 and gt0007 codes (Event time) in English.
 The only thing edited is that the *(en) prefix has been deleted.

+Translations in the source code.
 The source code can be inspected in the GDL tab.
 If you scroll down to the end of the file, you will see the translations that you have created.
-The red boxes highlihghts the beginnings of the English and Swedish term definitions.
+The red boxes highlights the beginnings of the English and Swedish term definitions.
 The yellow boxes highlights the corresponding translations of the guideline description.